edunham/site/drafts/kangaroos.rst

 that Bill had always been a better jumper than her and Aggie had been even better than Bill.
 Her 5 meters didn't seem particularly impressive, since (she even double-checked her math on it!)
-Aggie would have been able to jump 4 meters further, so that must have meant Aggie was a student who could jump 9 meters.
+Aggie would have been able to jump 4 meters farther, so that must have meant Aggie was a student who could jump 9 meters.

 A couple years later, Dave was finally finished with school.
 He'd come in only